paneda/beauty/README.md

 ## HTTP persistence options
 Beauty support HTTP/1.1 using Keep-Alive connections.
-The advantage of Keep-Alive connections is faster response time and avoid unnecessary re-allocation of buffers for repeated request/response cycles with the same clients.
+The advantage of Keep-Alive connections is faster response time and avoid unnecessary re-allocation of buffers for repeated request/response cycles from the same clients.
 The drawback is of coarse that memory may be used up more rapidly when serving many clients.
 The `connectionLimit` may serve as a trade-off to achieve both